citedrive/citedrive-docs/docs/getting-started.md

 You can click on the big plus sign ![Example banner](./assets/plus.svg) in the panel on the right side to add new references.
 A pop-up window will appear.
 Define the type of your source, such as “Article in Journal” (paper / scientific publication), website, piece of music, etc., and enter all the data you need to cite.
 Scroll down and click on the button when you have finished.
 We should have added a new table with further reference.

-If you want to edit this reference, hover over the table and click on the edit icon.
+If you want to edit any reference, **hover** over the table and click on the edit icon.

 ![Example banner](./assets/edit.svg)